 International students may be eligible for departmental assistance or scholarships.
 These awards do not cover the entire cost of the program and one must be fully admitted to be considered.

 Hope reserves the right to require one full academic year of tuition before issuing an I-20 document.
-At a minimum, as part of funding verification, an initial deposit of the total first semester's tuition must be paid in full to obtain the I-20.
-This advance payment will remain on the student account until the student arrives at Hope and will be used towards the first semester of tuition, room, board and fees.
-If the student is unable to attend Hope due to visa denial or some other reason, the money will be refunded after the arrival date on the I-20 has passed AND the original I-20 has been returned to Hope.
-In this case, immigration officials will be notified that the student's I-20 has been terminated.
+At a minimum, an initial deposit of $550 must be paid in order to obtain the I-20 .
+Please contact [email protected] for instructions on paying your deposit.
+This advance payment will remain on the student’s account until the student arrives at Hope and will be used towards the first semester of tuition, room, board and fees.
+This deposit is non-refundable.

 When the student arrives on campus, he or she will be required to pay the remaining balance for the current semester of tuition, room, board, and fees prior to enrollment for classes.
 Following the required deposits and payments within the first semester, international students are to pay tuition, room, board and fees in full for each subsequent semester in order for registration to be processed.

 After you have been accepted to Hope and made your deposit . . .

 - You will receive your I-20 (for F-1 students)

 - The Designated School Official (DSO) will send you a document known as the Form I-20 Certificate of Eligibility for Nonimmigrant (F-1) Student Status (I-20 for short!)
 We cannot send you an I-20 until you are accepted and make your deposit.
 Hope International University is required by U.S. Federal law to determine through written application that you, the student, are qualified academically, linguistically, and financially to pursue an academic program at the University.